 Dr. Burkhart is of Cherokee descent but grew up on the Navajo Nation in Arizona.
-He specializes in American Indian intellectual history, environemental philosophy and justice, sacred places and development, and other issues.
+He specializes in American Indian intellectual history, environmental philosophy and justice, sacred places and development, and other issues.
 Dr. Burkhart's book titled Indigenzing Philosophy through the Land: A Trickster Methodology for Decolonizing Environmental Philosophy and Indigenous Futures will be published by Michigan State University Press.

 He can be reached at firstname.lastname@example.org.